 1. Having a claimed and optimized Google Places Listing.

 2. Establishing a consistent N.A.P. profile across the web via Citation Development.

 3. Having real reviews from your real customers in your true service area.

 In this post, I will explain how to properly optimize your Google Maps/+ Local listing.

 If you have not already claimed your Google+ Local Listing, you can get instructions by clicking here.

-- Address – On the “Address Field” use your EXACT legal address.
-Be intentional here.
-You want to ensure that you have the same address listed on your Google Places listing as it is on all the other online directory listings like YellowPages.com, CitySearch.com, Yelp.com, etc. The consistency of your N.A.P (Name, Address, Phone Number Profile) is very important for placement.
+- Address – In the “Address Field,” use your EXACT legal address.You want to ensure that you have the same address listed on your Google Places listing as it is on all the other online directory listings such as YellowPages.com, CitySearch.com, Yelp.com, etc. The consistency of your N.A.P. (name, address, phone number profile) is very important for placement.

-- Service Area & Location settings – Google offers 2 options here 1.
-No, All customers come to my location 2.
+- Service Area and Location settings – Google offers two options here 1.
+No, all customers come to my location, and 2.
 Yes, I serve customers at their location.
-As a home services business (Plumbing, HVAC, Roofing, Etc) you need to select “Yes, I serve..” because clearly you and your technicians are visiting the customers at their location.
+As a home services business (plumbing, HVAC, roofing, etc.), you need to select option two because clearly you and your technicians are visiting the customers at their location.
 Not doing so can result in a penalty on your listing.

-To clean up duplicate listings, click on the listing in question and then click “edit business details”
+To clean up duplicate listings, click on the listing in question and then click “edit business details”.

 - Then, click “This is a duplicate” to let Google know that the listing should be merged with your primary listing.